Arman21/architecture/README.md

 Development server

 Run 'ng serve' for a dev server.
-Then navigate to `http://localhost:4200/` or run 'ng serve -o' it will open browser with that ur,
+Then navigate to `http://localhost:4200/` or run 'ng serve -o' it will open browser with that url,

 Code scaffolding